rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 we need to remember that the Kyverno policy rule check fails if the signature is not found in the OCI registry, or if the image was not signed using the specified key.

-* As we can see the error that the pipeline outputs it's due to the Kyverno Cluster Policy with the image signature mismatch error:
+* As we can see, the error that the pipeline outputs is due to the Kyverno Cluster Policy with the image signature mismatch error:

 [![](/images/signing7.png "signing7.png")]({{site.url}}/images/signing7.png)